 “That’s when everything started to change,” said DeLucia, for whom safety has been paramount in his job as a weekday reporter at Philadelphia’s NBC10.

 All reporters at the station were paired with a single photographer to prevent cross-contamination.
 Microphone extension poles became the norm in order to conduct physically distant in-person interviews.
-DeLucia and his photographer devote time each day to cleaning every piece of equipment with disinfectant wipes.
+DeLucia and his photographer devoted time each day to cleaning every piece of equipment with disinfectant wipes.

 In late May, peaceful demonstrations in Philadelphia following Floyd’s death later turned into protests and acts of looting.

 “Our instinct is to get out of the truck and start reporting, but it was such a volatile situation,” said DeLucia.
 “My photographer said, ‘Let’s stay in the car, and we’ll do the entire live shot from the car.’
 We were just driving through the parking lot, and I’m just narrating what I’m seeing.
 That was a different way to tell the story without throwing the light up and saying ‘Hey, we’re on TV.’
 We tried to do it as discreetly as possible, while still showing the reality of what was going on in front of us.”

 The reporting skills DeLucia honed at La Salle have been critical.